gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Thanks to [Jason Gauci](https://github.com/MisterTea) for this improvement.

+### Consumption of active POM profile information

+Publishing artifacts to a Maven repository including their profile information for relying on properties, dependencies or dependency management defaults is not a recommended practice.
+Reality is that a significant number of published artifacts make use of this practice which leads to unresolvable transitive dependencies.
+Gradle is now able to consume this metadata for profiles that are marked as [active by default](https://maven.apache.org/pom.html#Activation).
+The following profile metadata is parsed and evaluated:

+* Properties elements
+* Dependency management elements

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.